RosettaHS/OrionAPI/docs/Function Reference/OFileExists.md

 ```
 In this example, it will check the Filesystem for `/usr/lib/libO.so` (which is the library file for OrionAPI) and return `true` if it can be found,
 automatically [concatenating](https://www.thefreedictionary.com/concatenating) the Directory and the Filename together to produce a true, valid path.
+This isn't required in this case, since if you know the initial Directory and the File relative to it, you can just pass it entirely as `/usr/lib/libO.so` as just one argument for this example.

 This can also be used in conjunction with the OApp's allocated DataPath, as shown in the following example:
 ```cpp